KhanKawsar/EstimationPlot/README.md

 ## Citation

-If you use `Durga` in your research, please cite (and read) the article:
+If you use `Durga` in your research, please cite (and read) the article (which does not yet exist :):

 `Durga`: An R package for estimating and plotting effect sizes